 In the UK MLD is continuing to be more widely accepted as an important component in the treatment and maintenance of lymphoedema and assists in conditions arising from venous insufficiency.
 Lymphoedema may occur following damage to the lymphatic system due to cancer, radiotherapy, surgery, fibrosis, infection, injury or congenital abnormalities.
 It is a collection of protein-rich fluid, which presents itself as a swelling in the soft tissues below the skin, resulting in the malfunction of drainage by the lymphatic channels.
 There are emerging surgeries to repair damaged lymphatics, however, using MLD therapy the lymph fluid from a congested swollen area of the body can be directed to an area where the lymphatics are working.

 With this qualification, one has gained a much deeper understanding of anatomy, physiology and pathologies.
-Treatment techniques include myofascial release (direct and indirect methods), sports techniques such as soft tissue release and event massage , orthopaedic assessment to determine cause of injury and appropriate treatment including rehabilitation and advanced stretching techniques, and pain management in many chronic conditions.
+Treatment techniques include myofascial release (direct and indirect methods), sports techniques such as soft tissue release and event massage, orthopaedic assessment to determine cause of injury and appropriate treatment including rehabilitation and advanced stretching techniques, deep tissue massage and pain management in many chronic conditions.

 Fully qualified in Dr Vodder's method of Manual Lymphatic Drainage (MLD) and Decongestive Lymphatic Therapy (DLT)

-Certificate in Advanced Myofascial Release (Direct & Indirect)
+Certificate - Advanced Myofascial Release (Direct & Indirect)

 Member of BLS (British Lymphology Society)